 In addition to mentally preparing yourself for a home birth, it’s also important to physically prepare as well.

-You’ll want to make sure that you stay active within your pregnancy and eat healthy to make labor and recovery easier.
+You’ll want to make sure that you stay active during your pregnancy and eat healthy to make labor and recovery easier.

 However, when being active physically I’d never recommend starting a new exercise routine and if you are unsure about any of the exercises you’re planning to do always check with your midwife first to make sure that it’s okay.